Find a Qualified Attorney Near You

 I’ve Sent in My Lawful Permanent Resident Status Application, but I Am Still Waiting for My Green Card To Arrive.
 I Would Like To Visit Another Country.
 Can I Travel Without a Green Card?

-When I Came to the U.S., I Was a Lawful Permanent Resident (Lpr).
+When I Came to the U.S., I Was a Lawful Permanent Resident (LPR).
 I Am Still Waiting for Green Card Delivery.
 I Would Like To Visit My Family Members Outside the Country.
-But I Am Afraid I Will Not Be Let Back Into the U.S. What Should I Do?
+Will I Be Let Back Into the U.S.?

 You can travel without a green card because you are already a lawful permanent resident.